FASB ASU 2023-08: Fair-Value Crypto Accounting Under US GAAP (2026)

 Practical guidance

-Wag3s Ledger keeps a per-asset cost basis and period-end fair value with an audit trail, computes the modified-retrospective transition adjustment, and outputs the ASU 2023-08 disclosure dataset (significant-asset table, roll-forward, restricted-holdings note) — the figures your auditor tests against.
+Wag3s Ledger keeps a per-asset cost basis and period-end fair value with an audit trail, computes the modified-retrospective transition adjustment, and outputs the ASU 2023-08 disclosure dataset — the significant-asset table, the roll-forward, and the restricted-holdings note.
+Scope determination under 350-60 is asset-specific and judgemental, so Ledger is built to produce the figures and the supporting trail that your auditor and accountant review, not to replace that judgement.
 See the Ledger product page and the Wag3s for accountants page.

 Further reading